 I used a theme from www.KadenceThemes.com.
 Want to try one of their premium themes?
 Email me and I can send you a 25% off coupon!

-No, but I am nearing the end of my first time with a high school intern.
-My experience has been phenomenal, and I will definitely participate in my local high school's internship program again if the opportunity presents itself.
+No, I am not hiring.
+However, Fall of 2020 marked the end of my first experience fostering a high school intern.
+My experience was phenomenal, and I will definitely participate in my local high school's internship program again if the opportunity presents itself.
 My local high school offers a half school year internship that can be extended the full year if all parties are agreeable.

 I would love to say yes, but honestly I don't usually have time.
 I'm running all aspects of two businesses, I have family and pets and friends to keep up with, and me-time to fit in.
 Please feel welcome to meet up with me at a local networking event, or connect with me on Facebook, Instagram, or LinkedIn.
 I follow many people that I admire, as well as many local photographers.
 And there are many facebook groups to nurture creative entrepreneurs.